OP bonusThe more you use our services, the more you earn OP bonuses

 - insurance policies, such as premiums for home, family and vehicle insurance

-- custody and subscription fees and other charges for savings and investments
+- custodial and portfolio management fees for savings and investments

 - legal services and OP Home's commissions